-If you are not just expanding into eCommerce after you’ve already established your brand or have sold products offline, you need to identify your passions and interests and figure out what products do you want to sell.
+If you are not just expanding into eCommerce after you’ve already established your brand or have sold products offline, you need to identify your passions and interests, and figure out what products you want to sell.

-To figure out which product you should sell we suggest you write down at least 5 interests of yours that can grow into an eCommerce business.
+To figure this out, we suggest that you write down at least 5 interests of yours that can grow into an eCommerce business.
 Do you have an avid passion for soccer?
 Is there a market gap that you’ve noticed in the sporting goods industry?
-Do you think you can find a niche selling custom made knee pads for Canada’s semi professional soccer leagues?
+Do you think you can find a niche selling custom-made knee pads for Canada’s semi-professional soccer leagues?
 These are the questions you must ask yourself when building your list.

 - Revenues for your product category on all levels, domestic to international

 - How many competitors are there and how do they differ?
 What would set you apart?

 - Is the market new and growing or is it static and reaching maturity?